jpaasch/Spinup.py/README.md

     $ box destroy

 The hidden `.box` folder is not deleted though.
-You need to delete it yoursel if you want it removed.
+You need to delete it yourself if you want it removed.